Day stages won't work in Immaterial and Missing Power if someone is playing as Remilia. Think about that for a second. She's a vampire.

-Marisa is described as hardworking and always trying out new spells, while Reimu is Brilliant, but Lazy.
-This is reflected in the games from Mountain of faith onwards.
-In each game Marisa always get some new, non-orthodox shot-types (or new versions of her old shot-types, in the case of Ten Desires), while Reimu always stick to her Homing Amulet and Persuasion Needle most of the time.
+Marisa is described as hard-working and always trying out new spells, while Reimu is Brilliant, but Lazy.
+This is reflected in the games from Mountain of Faith onwards.
+In each game, Marisa always get some new, non-orthodox shot-types (or new versions of her old shot-types, in the case of Ten Desires), while Reimu always sticks to her Homing Amulet and Persuasion Needle most of the time.

 In Phantasmagoria of Flower View, each character has their own unique ability, such as Reimu's smaller hitbox and Tewi's autobomb when she can only take one more hit.
 Medicine's is that she won't get hurt if she collides with a spirit.
 You later find out in her final stage that spirits who do not realise they've died are still trying to use her and possess her.
 They won't hurt her, because they're trying to dosomething a lot worse.

 Yuyuko intended to steal the essence of spring from Gensoukyou and use it to awaken the Saigyou Ayakashi.
-While true that she didn't know the Ayakashi was an Eldritch Abomination, she couldn't have missed that stealing the spring would have plunged Gensoukyou into eternal winter, killing all of the plants and dooming the inhabitants to starvation.
+While it's true that she didn't know that the Ayakashi is an Eldritch Abomination, she couldn't have missed that stealing the spring would have plunged Gensoukyou into eternal winter, killing all of the plants and dooming the inhabitants to starvation.
 And she was Easily Forgiven, just like everyone else.

 The fact that she's Easily Forgiven might have something to do with the fact that she's Yukari's friend... ah, the fringe benefits!
 Plus, Reimu doesn't seem to be exactly dedicated to her job, so it's likely that, after she stopped Yuyuko, she simply didn't care about punishing her.
 When she gets hit close to home, like in SWR, however...

-Well, it's implied Yuyuko was intending to give the spring back to Gensokyo once the cherry tree bloom, actually.
+Well, it's implied that Yuyuko was intending to give the spring back to Gensokyo once the cherry tree bloomed, actually.
 She just didn't know the tree was evil.

 About half of the characters' inferred backstories aren't exactly nice.
-Medicine was abandoned, Reimu was abandoned, Reisen is a traitor to the moon people, Alice may have wiped out a lot of people/youkai, Sakuya may be a serial killernote consider the names of many of her spellcards...
+Medicine was abandoned, Reimu was abandoned, Reisen is a traitor to the moon people, Eirin has committed cold-blooded murder, Alice may have wiped out a lot of people/youkai, Sakuya may be a serial killernote consider the names of many of her spellcards...

 All those cakes and tea and sweets that fanart likes to show the Scarlet sisters enjoying?
 If you read Flandre's profile provided in EoSD, it pretty strongly suggests that they all contain human blood.